colbyford/shiny-foundry-agents/README.md

 azd up
 ```

-This could take 10+ minutes to deploy the first time, as it needs to provision the infrastructure and deploy the app.
+This could take 10+ minutes to deploy the first time as it needs to provision the infrastructure and deploy the app.
 Once it's deployed, you can access the app at the URL provided in the output of `azd up`.

 This app will not yet have the credentials to communicate with the Foundry agent.
+So, while you'll be able to access the app, it won't be able to retrieve responses from the Foundry Agent.

 ### Grant Permissions between App and Agent